 Backpacker Jobs in California

-Use Worldpackers to search for short-term work placements in the USA (at the time of writing there are 77 opportunities in California including many temporary hostel and farm roles).
+Use Worldpackers to search the 85 short-term work placements in California (at the time of writing).
 These positions typically involve free accommodation and free meals which should help you make significant savings and extend your trip.

 Travel Insurance for backpacking USA